enkidevs/curriculum/javascript/react/introduction-to-hooks/why-were-hooks-needed.md

 In React, there is no built-in way to "attach" reusable behavior to a component (such as connecting to a store).
 The patterns that emerged to solve this need were [render props](https://reactjs.org/docs/render-props.html) and [higher-order components](https://reactjs.org/docs/higher-order-components.html) (or HOCs).

-A `render prop` is a function that a component uses to know what to render.
+A `render prop` is a function that a component uses to know what to render[1].

 ```jsx
 <MyComponent